 Along with your application and fees, you will need to submit a certified copy of the court order granting the name and gender change.
 The court order must have the original stamp or seal and signature of the clerk of the court.
 We can accept court orders from any state within the US.
 The court order does not have to come from a Texas Court if you do not live in the state of Texas.

 We do not need a copy of the SRS letter or a photocopy of your driver’s license because the court will have verified all the information.

 If you send us the Application, correct fees, and CERTIFIED COPY of the court order, your request will NOT be denied.
 The Vital Statistics Office in Austin, Texas is the only office that has the authority to make any changes or corrections to a birth certificate for a person born in the state of Texas.

 If you would like expedited services an additional fee of $13.00 is required. $5.00 expedite fee and $8.00 for our office to overnight the birth certificate to your address once the birth certificate is amended.
-Please use an overnight service such as Fed-Ex, UPS, DHL, ect… Do NOT use the Post Office.
-They do not hand deliver the package to our office and your request will only be delayed because it will come to our office as regular mail.
-If you use our expedite service, send your money, court order and application to: Vital Statistics Unit MC 2096, Tx Dept of State Health Services, 1100 W. 49th Street, Austin, Texas 78756.
+Please use an overnight service such as Fed-Ex, UPS, DHL, etc. Do NOT use the Post Office.
+They do not hand-deliver the package to our office and your request will only be delayed because it will come to our office as regular mail.
+If you use our expedited service, send your money, court order and application to Vital Statistics Unit MC 2096, Tx Dept of State Health Services, 1100 W. 49th Street, Austin, Texas 78756.
 The processing time for the expedite service is 10-15 business days.